22 MIN READ

 Is it not violence to humiliate a person with the loss of caste?

-The history it the Nepali society is in fact the history of caste.
+The history of Nepali society is in fact the history of caste.
 Examine the history of individuals and institutions and you will find the pitiable cries of those crushed under the weight of caste.
-Sometimes it feels as if the conception and practice of democracy has remained unfinished because of caste.
+Sometimes it feels as if the conception and practice of democracy have remained unfinished because of caste.
 Every stage of every revolution has been taken hostage by caste.

 The point is not whether or not Acharya submitted before the Ranas – the point is on what issue he submitted his petition.
 Didn’t Acharya – a revolutionary who had refused to submit to the tyrannical Rana rulers at any cost – reveal himself as brahminical when he bowed before the Ranas just because his caste had been temporarily debased?
 Is it possible for a Brahmin to become a revolutionary while maintaining all the trappings of brahminical caste?
 Will this society, so persecuted by the caste system, allow a Brahmin to become a revolutionary?
 For which caste and race will the democracy dreamed up by this group be?
 In light of this incident, it appears as if the humiliation of caste debasement is a worse fate than that of a death sentence in the ‘beautiful, peaceful and vast Nepal’.
 Is there a worse and more degraded death for a ‘pure’ and ‘clean’ person to be subjected to an ‘impure’ and ‘unclean’ death?